www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2023-10-02-provide-scheduling-tool-for-schools-in-general.md

             * [ ] Provide form for uploading an optimization problem.
                 * [ ] Give visual feedback for click.
                 * [ ] Respond to form with JSON document.
 CURRENT
+                    * [ ] BinaryProcessor should use single byte array for request and response, because putting multiple binary arrays into one string and extracting the byte arrays from that string is easy via base64.
                 * [ ] Show current status.
                 * [ ] Add result link to solution chapter.
                 * [ ] Create processor, that parses and solves given problem.